kiranma72/abdm-docs/content/1-basics/The_PHR_Framework.md

 - What is a Health Information Provider (HIP)?
 - What is a Health repository Provider (HRP)?
 - Identifying patients via ABHA address
-- Supporting patients with phones using ABHA Number
+- Use ABHA number for patients without phones
 - Health Information Exchange & Consent Manager
 - Capturing ABHA address during patient registration
 - Linking of records by HRP / HIP
 - Discovery of records by patients
 - Federated Health Records Architecture
-- Consent Management - Grant / Revoke
+- PHR applications & Health Lockers
 - What are Health Information Users (HIUs)
 - Sharing Health records with consent
 - HIP / HIU Guidelines